MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-cloud-based-mailboxes-for-on-premises-users.md

  **Can eDiscovery tools find older Teams chat data for on-premises users before the time that this feature was enabled by default for all organizations?**

 Microsoft started storing the Teams chat data for on-premises users on January 31, 2018.
-So, if the identity of an on-premises Teams user has been synched between you on-premises Active Directory and Azure Active Directory in Microsoft 365 since this date, then their Teams chat data is stored in the cloud and is searchable using eDiscovery tools.
+If the identity of an on-premises Teams user has been synched between your on-premises Active Directory and Azure Active Directory in Microsoft 365 since this date, then their Teams chat data is stored in the cloud and is searchable using eDiscovery tools.

  **Do on-premises users need a license to store their Teams chat data in the cloud?**